 Click here to read our Newcomer's Guide to COHG.

-The Oral Health Group is one of 52 review groups around the world belonging to The Cochrane Collaboration: an international non-profit and independent organisation, providing up-to-date information about the effects of health care.
+Cochrane Oral Health Group is one of 53 review groups around the world belonging to Cochrane: an international non-profit and independent organisation, providing up-to-date information about the effects of health care.

-Oral Health Group reviews and protocols are published on the Cochrane Database of Systematic Reviews (CDSR) on The Cochrane Library, a regularly updated collection of evidence-based healthcare databases available on DVD-ROM and on the Internet.
+COHG reviews and protocols are published on the Cochrane Database of Systematic Reviews (CDSR) on the Cochrane Library, a regularly updated collection of evidence-based healthcare databases available online.

 To find out what has recently been published within the Cochrane Library, please click here.

-The 2011 Impact Factor for the CDSR is 5.192, consequently, the CDSR is now ranked in the top 10 of the 155 in the Medicine, General & Internal category.
-The number of citations received by the CDSR in the Impact Factor year increased by 10.6% from 6978 to 7721.
+The 2013 Impact Factor for the CDSR is 5.939, consequently, the CDSR is now ranked 10 of the 150 journals in the Medicine, General & Internal category, and 6 for number of citations.

 Activities of the Group are co-ordinated by its Editorial Base, located within the School of Dentistry, The University of Manchester, United Kingdom.